surabhilata/ECLIPSE/README.md

 | `AFDB90v4_dust_uniprot_community_taxonomy_map_with_brightness.csv` | ~4 GB | Part I, Part II |
 | `AFDB90v4_subgraphs_summary.csv` | ~500 MB | Part I |

 > **Note:** These files are produced by Durairaj et al. (2023) and are available from the Protein Universe Atlas resource.
-See the Atlas paper for download instructions: https://doi.org/10.1038/s41586-023-06716-0
+See the Atlas paper for details (https://www.nature.com/articles/s41586-023-06622-3)
 ---

 ## Installation